SpaceTimeWarrior/temporallight_mod/README.md

  for dependency use download the mod

- inside the build.gradle put replace anything with [] to what is specified
+ inside the build.gradle put replace anything with [] to what is specified below

  repositories {
   flatDir{dirs 'path to mod folder'}